jamsiedaly/autometrics-plugin/README.md

-# autometrics-intellij-plugin
+# Autometrics Intellij Plugin

-This plugin provides Autometrics integration for IntelliJ IDEA, allowing you to go straight to your functions metrics directly from your code.
+This plugin provides Autometrics integration for IntelliJ IDEA, allowing you to go straight to your functions metrics directly from your Java or Kotlin code.

 Autometrics is a tool for monitoring the performance of your application.
 It provides a simple way to track: